Mickey Mouse: Debut (1928)

 Audiences at the time of Steamboat Willies release were reportedly impressed by the use of sound for comedic purposes.
 Sound films or "talkies" were still considered innovative.
 Most other cartoon studios were still producing silent products and so were unable to effectively act as competition to Disney.
 As a result, Mickey would soon become the most prominent animated character of the time.
-Walt Disney soon worked on adding sound to both Plane Crazy and The Gallopin' Gaucho (which had originally been silent releases) and their new release added to Mickey's success and popularity.
+Walt Disney then worked on adding sound to both Plane Crazy and The Gallopin' Gaucho (which were originally silent releases) and their new releases added to Mickey's success and popularity.
 A fourth Mickey short, The Barn Dance, was also put into production; however, Mickey does not actually speak until The Karnival Kid (1929).
 After Steamboat Willie was released, Mickey became a close competitor to Felix the Cat, and his popularity would grow as he was continuously featured in sound cartoons.
 By 1929, Felix would lose popularity among theater audiences, and Pat Sullivan decided to produce all future Felix cartoons in sound as a result.
 Audiences did not respond well to Felix's transition to sound and by 1930, Felix had faded from the screen.